smyleeface/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/ReadMe.md

 # LambdaSharp Tool

 The λ# tool is used to process the module file, compile the C# projects, upload their packages to S3, generate a CloudFormation stack, and then create or update it.
-All operations are done in a single pass to facilitate greater productivity when building new λ# apps.
+All operations are done in a single pass to facilitate greater productivity when building new λ# module.
 In addition, λ# uses a deterministic build process which enables it to skip updates when no code or configuration changes have occurred since the last deployment operation.

 Commands: